ENTER: Event Based Interpretable Reasoning for VideoQA: Method

 In cases where the initial event graph lacks the details necessary to answer the question, we perform an Iterative Hierarchical Graph Update process to address information gaps.
 Missing information can result from limitations in the captioning process, graph generation or mismatches between video and text information (modality gap).
 Unlike existing modular methods that risk undetected gaps or hallucinated results, our graph-based approach identifies and addresses these gaps through a structured, self-correcting update process.
 The update mechanism applies a three-stage, layered approach.
 Starting with low-cost graph consolidation, it progressively adds detail by refining captions and, if needed, incorporating multimodal data.
 The hierarchical refinement, described below, iteratively refines the event graph with additional layers of information only as needed which improves the system's ability to accurately answer questions, while remaining resource-efficient.

 \textbf{Denser Graph Generation.} If the missing information exists in the captions but is not captured in the graph, we generate a denser graph by reprocessing the captions with a focus on the missing details.
-We implement the function \texttt{generate\_denser\_graph(graph, caption, request)}, which reinvokes the graph generator using the current graph, captions, and a specific request to include the missing nodes or relations.
-This stage corresponds to the \circled{3} to \circled{2} loop in \Cref{fig:method}.
+We implement \texttt{generate\_denser\_graph(graph, caption, request)}, which reinvokes the graph generator using the current graph, captions, and a request to include the missing nodes or relations.
+This stage corresponds to the \circled{3} to \circled{2} \Cref{fig:method}.

 \textbf{Denser Caption Generation.} When necessary events or relations are absent from the captions themselves, we generate denser captions by prompting the captioner to include the missing information.
 The function \texttt{generate\_denser\_caption(caption, video, request)} reprocesses the video to extract these details.
 The new information is then integrated into the graph using \texttt{generate\_denser\_graph}.
 This stage is represented by the \circled{3} to \circled{1} loop in \Cref{fig:method}.
 We repeat this procedure a fixed number of times or until the relevant events and relations are included before proceeding to the next step.